questaware/microemacs/src/microemacs.md

-demote-buffer                 Treat the current buffer as if not yet shown detab-region             ^X^D Expand tabs display                  ^XG  Display a variable end-macro                ^X)  End collecting keys to be executed by execute macro.
+demote-buffer                 Treat the current buffer as if not yet shown detab-region             ^X^D Expand tabs display                  ^XG  Display a variable drop-buffer            	 ^XK  If the buffer is displayed in two windows drop the window
+                       	      Otherwise drop the buffer (asks if modified). end-macro                ^X)  End collecting keys to be executed by execute macro.
                          A-FNx (this is alt backslash)
 end-of-file              M->